Alcidespb24/RAG/output.md

 # Subpart R—Coordination of Benefits

-§ 162.1801 Coordination of benefits transaction.
+# § 162.1801 Coordination of benefits transaction.

 The coordination of benefits transaction is the transmission from any entity to a health plan for the purpose of determining the relative payment responsibilities of the health plan, of either of the following for health care:

-1. Claims.
+- (a) Claims.
-2. Payment information.
+- (b) Payment information.

-§ 162.1802 Standards for coordination of benefits information transaction.
+# § 162.1802 Standards for coordination of benefits information transaction.

 The Secretary adopts the following standards for the coordination of benefits information transaction:

-1. (1) Retail pharmacy drug claims.
+- (1) Retail pharmacy drug claims.
 The National Council for Prescription Drug Programs Telecommunication Standard Implementation Guide, Version 5, Release 1 (Version 5.1), September 1999, and equivalent NCPDP Batch Standard Batch Implementation Guide, Version 1, Release 1 (Version 1.1), January 2000, supporting Telecommunications Standard Implementation Guide, Version 5, Release 1 (Version 5.1) for the NCPDP Data Record in the Detail Data Record.
-(Incorporated by reference in § 162.920).
+(Incorporated by reference in § 162.920.)
-2. (2) Dental health care claims.
+- (2) Dental health care claims.
 The ASC X12N 837—Health Care Claim: Dental, Version 4010, May 2000, Washington Publishing Company, 004010X097 and Addenda to Health Care Claim: Dental, Version 4010, October 2002, Washington Publishing Company, 004010X097A1.
 (Incorporated by reference in § 162.920.)
-3. (3) Professional health care claims.
+- (3) Professional health care claims.
 The ASC X12N 837—Health Care Claim: Professional, Volumes 1 and 2, Version 4010, May 2000, Washington Publishing Company, 004010X098 and Addenda to Health Care Claim: Professional, Volumes 1 and 2, Version 4010, October 2002, Washington Publishing Company, 004010X098A1.
 (Incorporated by reference in § 162.920.)

-(ii) The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim: Dental (837), May 2006, ASC X12N/005010X224, and Type 1 Errata to Health Care Claim: Dental (837), ASC X12 Standards for Electronic Data Interchange Technical Report Type 3, October 2007, ASC X12N/005010X224A1.

-(iii) The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim: Professional (837), May 2006, ASC X12N/005010X222.

 HIPAA Administrative Simplification Regulation Text March 2013

-(Incorporated by reference in Implementation Guide, Version § 162.920.)
+(Incorporated by reference in Implementation Guide, Version 3, Release 0 (Version 3.0), July 2007, National Council for Prescription Drug Programs, as referenced in § 162.1902 (Incorporated by reference at § 162.920):

-The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3— Health Care Claim: Institutional (837), May 2006, ASC X12N/005010X223, and Type 1 Errata to Health Care Claim: Institutional (837), ASC X12 Standards for Electronic Data Interchange Technical Report Type 3, October 2007, ASC X12N/005010X223A1.
+- (iv) The ASC X12 Standards for Electronic Data Interchange Technical Report Type 3—Health Care Claim: Institutional (837), May 2006, ASC X12N/005010X223, and Type 1 Errata to Health Care Claim: Institutional (837), ASC X12 Standards for Electronic Data Interchange Technical Report Type 3, October 2007, ASC X12N/005010X223A1.
 (Incorporated by reference in § 162.920.)

-- (a) For the period on and after January 1, 2012, for covered entities that are not small health plans;
+(a) For the period on and after January 1, 2012, for covered entities that are not small health plans;

-- (b) For the period on and after January 1, 2013 for small health plans.
+(b) For the period on and after January 1, 2013 for small health plans.

 (c) For the period on and after January 1, 2012, the standards identified in paragraph (b)(2) of this section.